-- (UK only) ask the Schools Liaison Officer (also known as Area Link) for your area to promote the opportunity to current students, including those holding College Access Officer roles
+- (UK only) ask the Schools Liaison Officer for your area (see below) to promote the opportunity to current students, including those holding College Access Officer roles

-- find out if the Group can cover reasonable volunteer expenses, such as for travel and refreshments, for which volunteers will be greatly appreciative
+- Find out if the Group can cover any reasonable volunteer expenses, such as for travel and refreshments

-Please ensure your current student and recent graduate volunteers feel welcomed, valued and supported by taking these easy steps:
+Help your volunteers to feel welcomed, valued and supported by taking these easy steps:

-- if they are to staff the registration table, run through the instructions for collecting collecting attendee data
+- If they are to staff the registration table, run through the instructions for collecting attendee data

-- offer (ideally free) refreshments and settle any expenses, as agreed
+- Offer them (ideally free) refreshments and settle any volunteer expenses before they leave

 Schools Liaison Officers (UK only)

-- help to promote the event in local schools and colleges
+- Promote the event in local schools and colleges

-- mingle with attendees and provide a presentation about life in Cambridge.
-Do note that head teachers are likely to be reassured by the presence of a University representative at the event
+- Mingle with attendees and provide a presentation on life in Cambridge (do note that head teachers are likely to be reassured by the presence of a University representative at the event)

-- help with recruiting current student volunteers to attend the event
+- Help with recruiting current students to attend the event

-Support from an SLO is not guaranteed and will vary across SLOs, but it is certainly worth seeking.
+Please note that SLOs are exceptionally busy and support is not guaranteed and will vary from College to College, but it is certainly worth seeking.
 Please email the Alumni Engagement team to be put in touch with the SLO for your area.